-Vendor relationships
+Vendor relationship

 We work with over 300 vendors.
 Each merchandising vice president has over 15 years of experience developing relationships in the industry with which he or she works.
-We have no long-term supply agreements or exclusive arrangements with our vendors.
-Our top ten vendors represent approximately 35% of our total annual sales.
-These include vendors across all product categories, such as Bare Essentials, Farouk Systems, Helen of Troy, L'Oréal and Procter & Gamble, among others.
+Our top ten vendors represent approximately 35% of our total annual purchases.
 We have "top-to-top" meetings with each of these vendors at least once a year, which in most instances includes our Chief Executive Officer and the vendor's senior management team.
 We believe our vendors view us as a significant distribution channel for growth and brand enhancement.